sporniket/javabeans/README.md

 * the fluent builder should be parametrized to build any subclass of the target javabean.

+### What's new in v19.02.00

+* Fixes an obvious problem of classname translation when looking for any replacement possible, e.g. when there are the following names to replace : `PrefixClassOfThings`, `PrefixClassOfThingsSpecial`, it tries to replace the longest first.

+Fixes to the demo project :

+* #34 : Wrong format for additionnal parameters in demo pom
+* address critical vulnerability warning in demo project about jackson version

 ### What's new in v18.10.01

 * #33 : Generate a builder that can handle a subclass.
 In other words, the builder has a default constructor to act as usual, and a constructor accepting an Javabean instance that should have been created.